Essential Info for Portugal

 Neighbouring countries: Spain

-Geography: Portugal is located on the western coast of Iberian Peninsula and plateau that divides the Mediterranean Sea from the Atlantic Ocean.
-It is located on the Atlantic coast of the plateau and crossed by several rivers which have their origin in Spain.
+Geography: Portugal is located on the western coast of the Iberian Peninsula which divides the Mediterranean Sea from the Atlantic Ocean.
+It is located on the Atlantic coast of the plateau and crossed by several rivers.
 The main rivers are the Minho, Douro, Mondego, Tagus and Guadiana.

 Major religions: Catholicism